- Comedy Central

 Jimmy Shubert has built an impressive resume as an actor, both in film and on television.
+He can currently be seen in a movie entitled “American Nightmares” with Danny Trejo, Vivica Fox and, Jay Morh on Cinemax.
+He also filmed scenes in the movie entitled “Puppy Love” with Hopper Penn, Michael Madsen and, Rosanne Arquette heading for a major theatrical release.
 As a comedian, he is one of the busiest comedians working today.
 After becoming a finalist on NBC’s “Last Comic Standing” and, being seen on Comedy Central as the closing act on Dave Atell’s Comedy Underground.
-He also just wrapped post- production on his brand new hour special entitled “Zero Tolerance”.